16 Steps Manual to Go Virtual and Drastically Increase Online Sales

 If you want to know how to increase sales online, an attempt to see your platform from the buyers’ perspective is the ultimate way to do it.
-Casting aside your presumptions as a merchant and reliving the experience as a shopper can open your eyes to both advantages and flaws of your product that you, otherwise, would not notice.
-In addition, it can save you from producing some cringeworthy content when you try to appeal to the target demographic using the wrong means.
+By putting aside your presumptions as a merchant and re-living the experience as a shopper, you can open your eyes to both advantages and flaws of your product that you might not otherwise have noticed.
+It can also keep you from producing some cringeworthy content when you’re trying to reach your target demographic using the wrong means.

-So, what tactics can you practice getting into character?
+So, what tactics can you use to get into character?

-- Reminiscence of your personal shopping experience combined with your imagination can permit you to take a walk in the customer’s shoes.
+- The memory of your personal shopping experience, combined with your imagination, can permit you to take a walk in the customer’s shoes.

 - Active search for reviews on other platforms, forums, and social media.

-- Surveys to collect feedback and get an insight into incentives behind people’s behavior.
+- Surveys to collect feedback and get an insight into motives behind people’s behavior.
 Friendly, functional, and anonymous pop-up forms created with Claspo are perfect tools to politely ask visitors about their experience.

 6. Balance the Site’s Appearance and Content

-Generally, you will return to the restaurant with delicious food, even when the interior was hideous.
-But if the meal was average at best, the fancy decor will not be enough to bring you back.
+Generally, you will return to the restaurant with delicious food, even when the interior is hideous.
+But if the meal was average at best, the fancy decor will not be enough to win you back.
 Unfortunately, this rule does not apply to e-commerce.
-Due to the lack of tangible objects and face-to-face interactions, user-friendly interface, intuitive design, and exciting content become essential to conquer people’s hearts.
+Due to the lack of tangible objects and face-to-face interactions, a user-friendly interface, intuitive design, and exciting content become essential to conquer people’s hearts.

-Here are some of the takes on how you can make shoppers fall in love with your platform from first sight:
+Here are some of the takes on how you can make shoppers fall in love with your platform at first sight: